 Graduation rates continue trending upward in Central Texas.
 The four-year high school graduation rate for the Class of 2016 was 91%, compared to 88% for the Class of 2012.
 Central Texas has maintained a higher graduation rate than the State since 2012.

 Although disparities exist by race and ethnicity, the gap has closed over the last ten years, and all racial and ethnic groups have seen improvements.
-Hispanic students have seen graduation rates improve the most—from 72% for the class of 2005 to 88% for the class of 2015.
-The four-year graduation rates for Black students increased from 75% for the Class of 2005 to 87% for the Class of 2015.
+Hispanic students have seen graduation rates improve the most—from 67% for the Class of 2006 to 89% for the Class of 2016.
+The four-year graduation rates for Black students increased from 69% for the Class of 2006 to 87% for the Class of 2016.

 Gaps in graduation rates by income have narrowed in recent years, although disparities persist.
-The E 3 Alliance reports that the graduation rate for low-income students in the Class of 2015 was 85%, compared to a 96% graduation rate for moderate to high-income students, a gap of 11 percentage points.
-This gap has narrowed since the Class of 2007, when only 60% of low-income students graduated, compared to 88% of non-lowincome students, a gap of 28 percentage points.
+The E3 Alliance reports that the graduation rate for low-income students in the Class of 2016 was 86%, compared to a 95% graduation rate for moderate to high-income students, a gap of 9 percentage points.
+This gap has narrowed since the Class of 2007, when only 60% of low-income students graduated, compared to 88% of non-low-income students, a gap of 28 percentage points.

 Graduation rates for area districts have improved over time.
-All school districts listed in this graph have seen an improvement in graduation rates from 2011 to 2015, except for the Del Valle School District, which saw a 2% decrease in the four-year graduation rate.
-Lago Vista ISD had the highest graduation rate, with 100% of students in the Class of 2016 graduating.
-Austin ISD had the greatest improvement, with high school graduation rates increasing from 80% in 2011 to 89% in 2015.
+In general, school districts listed in this graph have seen an improvement in graduation rates from 2012 to 2016, except for the Del Valle School District, which has remained relatively stable.
+Lago Vista ISD started with the highest graduation rate, with 100% of students in the Class of 2016 graduating, but by 2016 Pflugerville ISD had topped the list.
+Manor ISD had the greatest improvement, with high school graduation rates increasing from 79% in 2012 to 89% in 2016.